google/flink-connector-gcp/connectors/bigtable/README.md

 *   **Column Family Mode**: All fields are written to a single specified column family.
 Nested fields are not supported.
 *   **Nested Rows Mode**: Each top-level field represents a separate column family, with its value being another `GenericRecord` or `RowData` containing the columns for that family.
 Only single nested rows are supported.

+These two mode are incompatible with each other and you must choose one of them.

 **Column Family Mode:**